shams-ashraf/DES-Encryption-Decryption-Java/README.md

 DECRYPTION PROCESS
 ...
 Decrypted text: "HELLODES"
-Notes
-The key must be exactly 8 characters.

 Plaintext is padded with # if its length is not a multiple of 8.